The Future of API Monetization—How to Price and Scale APIs for Growth

 5. Hybrid Pricing Models

-Some businesses combine multiple pricing models to optimize both adoption and revenue potential.
+Some software companies combine multiple pricing models to optimize both adoption and revenue potential.
 A common approach is offering a freemium tier for basic access, a pay-as-you-go option for variable usage, and enterprise subscriptions for high-volume customers.
-Google Maps API, for instance, provides free limited access, metered billing beyond a threshold, and custom pricing for enterprise customers.
+Google Maps API, for instance, provides free limited access, metered billing beyond a threshold, and custom pricing for enterprise customers—an excellent API monetization example that blends flexibility with scale.

 Choosing the Right API Pricing Model